vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/feature/encrypt.md

 ## Global encryption

-In some cases, you may want to encrypt the entire site, you can set `encrypt.status: "global"` in theme options to do that.
+In some cases, you may want to encrypt the entire site, you can set `encrypt.global: true` in theme options to do that.

-For global encryption, you can set one or more passwords in the format of string or string array in `encrypt.global`.
+For global encryption, you can set one or more passwords in the format of string or string array in `encrypt.admin`.

 ::: tip